Choosing a Home Care Service for Person with Disability

-The extent of the disability determines what type of home care will be best for a disabled individual.
-Some may require more physical care, while others simply need someone nearby to remind them of medication schedules or appointments, help them with housekeeping duties, or as a companion.
+The extent of the disability determines what type of home care services will be best for disabled individuals.
+Some may require more physical care, while others simply need someone nearby to remind them of medication schedules or appointments and help them with daily living duties or companionship.

-Most home care agencies perform primarily non-medical care services and are available around the clock.
-Home care aides perform vital sign checks and medication management, along with specialized care for diseases such as cancer, heart disease, and diabetes.
-Some agencies also provide hospice care, offering support for both the client and the family, and performing personal care needs.
+Most home care agencies primarily offer non-medical care services and provide around-the-clock availability.
+Home care aides perform vital sign checks and medication reminders, along with specialized care services for diseases such as cancer, heart disease, and diabetes.
+Some agencies also provide hospice care, a support group for both client and family members, and perform personal care needs.

 Determining what level of care your family member will require is the first step.
-Experienced home care agencies in the Laguna Niguel area will perform a consultation, providing you the opportunity to ask questions regarding the level of care your loved one requires, and matching those to the types of care the service provides.
+Experienced in-home care services in your area will perform a consultation, offering you the opportunity to ask questions about the level of care your loved one requires and match it to the types of care services provided.